D2-mods/Polymorph-fixes-for-IWDEE/README.md

 # Polymorph (and other) fixes for IWD:EE
 Download: https://github.com/D2-mods/Polymorph-fixes-for-IWDEE/releases
-Compatibility: Tested on IWD:EE v2.5 and v2.6
+Installs on: IWD:EE (tested on v2.5 and v2.6)
 Languages: English, Russian (yota13)